Andreas030682/GitHub/Troubleshooting.md

 Make sure the script loaded successfully by enabling "Show Heatmap" in the [[settings panel|Settings]].
 If the progressbar at the bottom stays black, the script was not loaded correctly.

 ## It works for a while and suddenly stops
 Make sure your BLE dongle is not overheating and plugged into the correct type of port (e.g. if it's USB 2.0 don't use a 3.0 even though common sense says it should work).
+Another problem might be your power saving options, see [this article](https://www.howtogeek.com/189856/ask-htg-how-can-i-keep-my-bluetooth-mouse-connected/) for details.

 ## Movement is too fast or erratic
 Try adjusting the settings for ``Speed``, ``Range`` and ``Min Command Delay`` in the [[settings panel|Settings]].
 By default they are pushing the limit and result in faster movement that other applications.
 The defaults of other applications are approximately: